-A candidate shall be declared to have passed in the concerned subject, if he fulfills the Following criteria
+A candidate shall be declared to have passed in the concerned subject, if he fulfills the the program.
+STRUCTURE OF THE PROGRAM

+Following criteria

 - He/ She secured 35% marks in the internal assessment and - He/ She secured 40% marks in theory and - 50% marks in practical & viva and - 50% marks in theory, practical &viva put together in each subject separately.
-Course objectives and learning outcomes are specified leading to clarity on what a student would be able to do at the end of the program.
+Course objectives and learning outcomes are specified leading to clarity on what a student would be able to do at the end of